 - It is called “animal starch.”

-- Glycogen first found in Liver and muscles.
+- Glycogen first found in the Liver and muscles.
 It stores energy in mammals.

 - It occurs in animal cells as particles much smaller than the starch grains.

 - The structure of Glycogen is like Amylopectin.

 - Each branch chain contains 10 to 20 glucose units.

 - Its molecular weight is 1-2 X 107

 - According to physical properties, It is white powder and soluble in water than amylopectin.

 - When hydrolyzing the glycogen yields, Maltose units.

-The structure of glycogen is very similar to amylopectin but more branched, with one branch every 8 to 12 glucose unit.
+The structure of glycogen is very similar to amylopectin but more branched, with one branch every 8 to 12 glucose units.

 Glycogen is the way in which glucose is stored in animals.
 Glycogen is stored mainly in the liver (to release glucose to blood when necessary) and in muscle, where it is used as a reserve of energy for muscular contraction.